- One-third of Indonesians smoke (36 percent), with 67 percent of men and 4.5 percent of women smoking some form of tobacco.

 Tobacco Control Policy Status

-Smoke-free environments: The national health law prohibits smoking on public transport, in health care facilities, educational facilities, children's playgrounds, and religious places.
-In other types of public places and in workplaces, designated smoking areas shall be provided and must be located outside.
-However, under Indonesian law, local governments must also pass corresponding implementing legislation in order for the national health law’s smoke-free provisions to take effect.
+Smoke Free Places: The national Health Law prohibits smoking on public transport and in the following public places: healthcare facilities, educational facilities, children’s playgrounds, and religious places.
+In other types of public places and in workplaces, designated smoking areas must be provided.
+However, the realization of smoke free places and smoking-restricted places requires, by national law regarding local autonomy, passage of laws by local governments.
 The national law does not set a deadline by which local governments must act, and some local governments have passed legislation while others have not.

-Warning labels: The current regulations require one text warning ("smoking can cause cancer, heart attacks, impotence, and disturbances to pregnancy and fetal development") on all smokeable tobacco product packages.
-The warning must be displayed on one principle display area, which in practice is the back of the package.
-Health warnings are not required on smokeless tobacco product packages.
+Tobacco Packaging and Labeling: The current regulations require one text warning (“smoking can cause cancer, heart attacks, impotence, and disturbances to pregnancy and fetal development”) on all smokeable tobacco product packages.
+The warning must be displayed on one principal display area, which in practice is the back of the package.
+Warnings must be in black 3mm type surrounded by a 1mm border.
+Currently, health warnings are not required on smokeless tobacco product packages.
+Pursuant to a 2011 Constitutional Court decision, pictorial health warnings are required under the Health Law passed in 2009.
+Under new regulations issued in December 2012 and a Ministry of Health decree issued in April 2013, all tobacco product packaging must bear health information statements beginning in April 2014 and pictorial health warnings beginning in June 2014.